node-lightning/node-lightning/docs/OpenChannel.md

 **Effect**:
 1. Construct an `error` by providing the `temporary_channel_id` and `data` to `createErrorMessage`
 1. Send `error` message to peer
-1. Transition to `abandonned` channel state
+1. Transition to `abandoned` channel state

 ## 11. Receive `accept_channel`